-In Spark AR Studio a null object can be used to group other objects.
-It doesn't have a shape, but it can be manipulated in 3D space.
+In Meta Spark Studio a null object can be used to group other objects.
+Null objects can be manipulated in 3D space and may even have a visible shape in the Inspector, but they can not been seen in your finished effect.

 Objects grouped under a null object are known as its children.
 The children take on the properties of the null object.
 For example, if you make a null object bigger, any children will get bigger too.